17bgn/SliderQuizApp-using-react/README.md

 This is a Slider Quiz web application which means each question comes one after one.
-This application created by using JavaScript,HTMl and CSS.
+This application created by using JavaScript,HTML and CSS.